moonbeaminteractive/polearm-weapon/README.md

 Time-sensitive functions of the code have been implemented with the millis() function to avoid blocking that the delay() function introduces. <br/>

+##Usage Settings:
+Current settings:<br/>
+Default blockout - 30 seconds (slow recharge)<br/>
+Blockout with pickup - 10 seconds (faster boosted recharge)<br/>

+When a weapon booster pickup is correctly attached, the wand flashes 5 times to notify the user that it has detected and activated it.
+The wand glows a default yellow color when active, and whenever a spell is castable.
+If it is timed out, on blockout after casting a spell, all lights on the wand will switch off until it is recharged again.
+On casting a spell, the wand glows the same color as the spell.<br/>

+To use, plug in a USB-A to USB-B connector between the wand and the vest.<br/>

 ##Hardware: